asmoaesl/credits/README.md

 - `Ctrl-z` undo
 - `Ctrl-y` redo

-Iota currently supports both Vi and Emacs style keybindings for simple movement.
+Credits currently supports both Vi and Emacs style keybindings for simple movement.

 You can enable Vi style keybindings by using the `--vi` flag when starting Iota.
 The vi-style modes are in the early stages, and not all functionality is there